cmbi/Benchmarking_splice_prediction_tools/README.md

 # Benchmarking_splice_prediction_tools
-Analysis scripts of Benchmarking of deep learning based splice prediction tools for classification of variants of unknown significance using functional splicing assays
+Analysis scripts of Benchmarking deep learning in silico splice prediction tools for classification of variants of unknown significance using functional splice assays.